 A standard home insurance policy in New Mexico is built around three core coverages that drive your total cost: dwelling coverage, personal property coverage and personal liability coverage.

-Dwelling coverage pays to repair or rebuild the physical structure of your home, including the walls, roof, floors and built-in appliances, if it is damaged by a covered peril such as fire, wind or hail.
-Standard coverage options typically range from $100,000 to $1 million, though actual options vary by provider.
+Dwelling coverage pays to repair or rebuild your home's physical structure, including the walls, roof, floors and built-in appliances, if damaged by a covered peril such as fire, wind or hail.
+Standard coverage options range from $100,000 to $1 million, though actual options vary by provider.
 To determine the right amount, get a professional rebuild cost estimate or use a replacement cost calculator based on your home's square footage and local construction costs.

-Personal liability coverage protects you financially if someone is injured on your property or if you accidentally damage someone else's property and you are found legally responsible.
-Standard coverage options typically range from $100,000 to $1 million, with actual options varying by insurer.
-A good rule of thumb is to carry enough liability coverage to match your net worth so your assets are fully protected in the event of a lawsuit.
+Personal liability coverage covers you financially if someone is injured on your property or if you accidentally damage someone else's property and are found legally responsible.
+Standard coverage options range from $100,000 to $1 million, with actual options varying by insurer.
+A good rule of thumb is to carry liability coverage equal to your net worth so a lawsuit can't reach beyond what your policy covers.

 How to Save on Home Insurance in New Mexico

-New Mexico homeowners have several practical options for reducing their home insurance costs without sacrificing meaningful coverage.
-Follow the steps below to find the most affordable home insurance rate for your specific situation in New Mexico.
+New Mexico homeowners have practical options for lowering their home insurance costs without cutting the coverage they need.
+The steps below can help you find the most affordable home insurance rate for your situation.

 One of the most straightforward ways to reduce your premium is by bundling home and auto insurance with the same carrier, which typically unlocks a multi-policy discount of 5% to 25% depending on the insurer.
 Ask each provider you quote for their bundling discount so you can factor the full savings into your comparison.